DrakeLab/miller-tb-assortativity/README.md

 * X Write script for SIRS model with variable susceptibility
 * X Run pilot of SIRS model with variable susceptibility (n=100)
 * X Run analysis of SIR model with limited parameter range and more reps (n=300)
-* Write script for SIR and SIRS models for more comparative analysis (n=300)
+* X Write script for SIR and SIRS models for more comparative analysis (n=300)
-* Analyze results for SIR and SIRS comparative analysis
+* X Analyze results for SIR and SIRS comparative analysis
-* Write up analysis with variable susceptibility
+* X Write up analysis with variable susceptibility
 * Understand and relate results to Salathe and Sah research

 ### Important background papers: